lhudsonPeraton/LLM/README-WindowsSetup.md

         Ubuntu has been installed.
         The requested operation is successful.
 Changes will not be effective until the system is rebooted.
         ```
+    - After rebooting the computer, multiple command prompt windows may open for a short time.
+This is expected.
 - Install Docker for Windows:
     - https://docs.docker.com/desktop/install/windows-install/